-Odeceixe beach itself is popular with surfers as well as families and there’s a smaller cove called Praia de Adega just to the south where you can run, or lounge, around naked if you wish.
+Odeceixe beach is one of the most beautiful beaches in Portugal.
+The combination of lagoon and waves make it popular with surfers as well as families and there’s a smaller cove called Praia de Adega just to the south where you can run, or lounge, around naked if you wish.

 There are some kiosks overlooking the beach where you can grab a drink or a bite to eat as you take in the views.
 Of the normal beach, not the nudist one!

 Once you’re ready to continue walking to the clifftop path, just follow the road past the car parks until the blue and green Rota da Vicentina signs lead you off-tarmac.